In order for everyone to feel welcome and safe, the Code of Conduct is abided by each dancer, organiser, musician, DJ, teacher, volunteer etc.

 Lindy hop is fundamentally a partnered dance with a leader and follower.

-In our community, we try our best not to gender our dancing roles.
 Please help us and make an effort not to assume roles based on perceived gender.

 Be intoxicated by the dance!